 – Honours BA with specialization in Psychology, minor in Statistics, University of Ottawa, Canada.
 Summa Cum Laude

 – Former Marie Curie Postdoctoral Fellow, Basque Center on Cognition, Brain and Language, Spain

 – Certified Infant Sleep Educator, Bebo Mia Inc (with neuroscientist Greer Kirshenbaum)

-– Certified Lactation Counsellor, Edulacta, Spain
+– Certified Lactation Counselor, Edulacta, Spain

 -My interest in the parental brain stems from the fusion of my two passions: parenthood and the brain.
 Since 2021 I have dedicated much of my time to extensively review the scientific literature on the parental brain so that the knowledge can be translated and applied to real life.

 – My most important training of all: mother of two!